gabpaesschulz/gabpaesschulz/README.md

 > A digital memorial for abandoned projects.
 Because what you tried and failed at matters as much as what you shipped.

 Every developer has a graveyard: the folder named `old/`, the private repo, the Notion page that lived for three months.
-Graveyard archives them with ritual and dignity — death certificates, epitaphs, emotional weight classification, reincarnation plans, a multi-step funeral wizard, and an analytics dashboard.
+Graveyard archives them with ritual and dignity — death certificates, epitaphs, emotional weight classification, reincarnation plans, a multi-step funeral wizard and an analytics dashboard.

-Built with Next.js 15, Prisma, PostgreSQL, Framer Motion, and a data model with 15 causes of death designed from real failure patterns.
-Dark-only, editorial typography (Playfair Display), deliberately slow to read.
+Built with Next.js 15, Prisma, PostgreSQL, Framer Motion and a data model with 15 causes of death designed from real failure patterns.
+Dark-only, editorial typography, deliberately slow to read.

-*"The projects that didn't work taught me more than the ones that did."*
+*"The projects that did not work taught me more than the ones that did."*

 ---